masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   callbackParam1()
 }
 ```
-Let's explain the above codes
+Let's explain the callback function advantages of above codes
 ###### i) CallbackFunc() is a callback function because it's passed as argument to normalFunc(callbackFunc) function
 ###### ii) CallbackFunc() function passed as argument to normalFunc(callbackFunc) function without using parenthesis '()'.
 When passed callback function as argument remember not to use parenthesis.
 ###### iii) CallbackFunc() function is received as argument to normalFunc(callbackParam) function.
 When received callback function as argument any name can be used. i.e. callbackParam